PrismarineJS/mineflayer/docs/README.md

  * Supports Minecraft 1.8, 1.9, 1.10, 1.11, 1.12, 1.13, 1.14, 1.15 and 1.16.
  * Entity knowledge and tracking.
  * Block knowledge.
 You can query the world around you.
+Milliseconds to find any block.
- * Basic physics and movement - currently blocks are either "solid" or "empty".
+ * Physics and movement - handle all bounding boxes
  * Attacking entities and using vehicles.
  * Inventory management.
  * Crafting, chests, dispensers, enchantment tables.